What is the Volatility Index (VIX)?

 The VIX is a real-time volatility index, created by the Chicago Board Options Exchange (CBOE).
 It was the first benchmark to quantify market expectations of volatility.
-But the index is forward looking, which means that it only shows the implied volatility of the S&P 500 (SPX) for the next 30 days.
+But the index is forward-looking, which means that it only shows the implied volatility of the S&P 500 (SPX), also known as the US 500 on our platform, for the next 30 days.

 The VIX is calculated using the prices of SPX index options and is expressed as a percentage.
 If the VIX value increases, it is likely that the S&P 500 is falling, and if the VIX value declines, then the S&P 500 is likely to be experiencing stability.